tomconn/personal-blog/content/posts/incomplete-guide-cloudflare-hosting.md

         *   The `sendEmail` utility function (e.g., in `functions/utils/email.js`) uses `fetch` to make an API call to your chosen email service, passing the recipient's email, sender details, subject, and the email body containing the activation link (pointing to another Worker function like `/api/activate-account`).
     * The `/api/activate-account` function verifies the token from the link, checks its expiry against D1, and if valid, sets `is_active = 1` for the user in the database.

-## Summary: Your Fully Functional Free Website
+## Summary: Your Fully Functional and Free Website

 By combining Cloudflare Pages for fast static hosting, Cloudflare Workers for serverless backend logic, and Cloudflare D1 for database storage, you can build surprisingly complex and robust web applications often entirely within the free tier.